biesnecker/wordlesmith/README.md

 If you run `wordlesmith` with no filters you get the algorithm's guess at the five best initial words:

-1. tares
+1. soare
-2. lares
+2. saine
-3. cares
+3. slane
-4. pares
+4. saice
-5. dares
+5. slate

 I'm not 100% confident in this algorithm and would be happy to take pull requests.